janschultecom/react-yesod-auth/README.md

 This is a minimalistic template for starting a SPA using Purescript/React in the frontend and Haskell/Yesod as the backend.
-Authentication is done using OAuth+JWT (not yet implemented).
+Authentication is done using OAuth+JWT (not yet implemented -- coming soon).

 # Getting Started